 A green indicator usually means one or more of the following

 A forecast expenditure is on budget

 Project on a plan to complete on time

 No resource problems

-Senior management can relax and let the project manager progress with the delivery the project.
-However they need assurance from the underlying data that the project is truly green.
+Senior management can relax and let the project manager progress with the delivery of the project.
+However, they need assurance from the underlying data that the project is truly green.